 The Outcome of Legal Abortion

 Roe v.
-Wade and its companion law Doe v.
-Bolton, the two laws that mandated legal abortion throughout the United States, nullified all state laws and gave women the right to obtain unlimited abortions, not for severe physical or psychological disability, but for convenience and birth control without intervention.
+Wade and its companion case Doe v.
+Bolton, the two U.S. Supreme Court rulings that mandated legal abortion throughout the United States, nullified all state laws and gave women the right to obtain unlimited abortions, not for severe physical or psychological disability, but for convenience and birth control without intervention.
 Doe v.
 Bolton is the companion law that codified Roe and legalized abortion for all nine months of pregnancy.
 To accomplish this, the U.S. Supreme Court denied personhood to the unborn child, ultimately rejecting the child's right to life.
 The ruling was crafted to intentionally be vague, and the term "health" is broad enough to allow abortion for any reason.
 Health is defined in Doe v.
 Bolton as follows: "All factors - physical, emotional, psychological, familial and the woman's age - relevant to the wellbeing of the patient."
 This definition in Roe is too broad to meet the stringent requirements of Jewish law and principles.

 Since 1973, there have been 60 million abortions committed in the United States.
 Conservapedia reports that less than 1% of these abortions are due to rape or life of the mother exceptions, and these situations are extremely rare when it comes to induced abortion.
 There are almost 1 million abortions committed every year in the United States.